 What should you know about industrial robots?
-Depends on reasons why you are searching for this information.
-However, in this article I'll try to address the most common questions and issues regarding robots used in industrial environment.
+Depends on why you are searching for this information.
+In this article I'll try to address the most common questions and issues regarding robots used in industrial environment.

-OK, let's start with the basics.
 Not every mechatronic device used in industrial environment can be regarded as a robot.
 As defined by ISO (International Standards Organization) an industrial robot is an automatically controlled, reprogrammable, multipurpose manipulator programmable in three or more axes.
-You can find this in wikipedia's page on industrial robots.
+You can find this on Wikipedia page on industrial robots.

 A typical industrial robot consists of a tool, an industrial robotic arm, a control cabinet, a control panel, a teach pendant, as well as some other peripheral equipment.
 So what is what?

 A tool (also called the end effector) is a device designed for a specific task for example – welding or painting.
 The robot arm, basically, is the thing that moves the tool.
 Beware!
 It's important to understand that not every industrial robot resembles an arm.
 As I will explain later, there are different types of different robot structures.